Charlie Cunningham

-Charlie Cunningham (born August 23, 1948) is a mountain biker from Fairfax, California.
+Charles Burr Cunningham (August 23, 1948 – June 2, 2026) was an American mountain biker from Fairfax, California.

-Along with frame builder Steve Potts and his helper Mark Slate, Cunningham co-founded Wilderness Trail Bikes (WTB).
-Cunningham and Potts were forced out of WTB in 2002 for undisclosed reasons, at the urging of WTB's CEO, Patrick Seidler.
-Cunningham and his wife, Jacquie Phelan, are charter inductees to Crested Butte's Mountain Bike Hall of Fame.
+Along with the frame builder Steve Potts and his helper Mark Slate, Cunningham co-founded Wilderness Trail Bikes, which he and Potts operated from 1982 until 2002, when both departed the company.
+Cunningham and his wife, Jacquie Phelan, were charter inductees to Crested Butte's Mountain Bike Hall of Fame.

 Early life

-Cunningham came from an air force family and lived in Alabama, Virginia, Japan, and San Diego during his childhood, ultimately settling in Mill Valley on Mount Tamalpais, Marin County.
-His father, Bruce Cunningham, was a World War II and Korean War fighter pilot who won the Thompson Trophy in 1949, the only year military jets (F-86) competed.
-His mother, Carol, was a book artist whose imprint Sunflower Press is found in several museum collections.
+Charles Burr Cunningham was born in Washington, D.C., on August 23, 1948.
+He came from an Air Force family and lived in Alabama, Virginia, Japan, and San Diego during his childhood, ultimately settling in Mill Valley on Mount Tamalpais, Marin County.
+His father was a World War II and Korean War fighter pilot who won the Thompson Trophy in 1949, the only year military jets (F-86) competed.
+His mother was a book artist whose imprint Sunflower Press is found in several museum collections.
 In his twenties, Cunningham studied nutrition, water quality, and chemistry, as well as engineering.
 At 25, he became interested in bicycles.